-4. Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? []YES []NO [x]Don't know 5.
-Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? []YES [x]NO 6.
-Alterations/additions/extensions а (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? []YES [x]NO If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? []YES[]NO If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b Have you had replacement windows, doors, patio doors or double glazing installed in your property [x]YES []NO If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? []YES [x]NO (ii) Did this work involve any changes to the window or door openings? []YES [x]NO (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): I think Some double glazing was put in circa 2003.
-Please give any guarantees which you received for this work to your solicitor or estate agent.
-7. Central heating а Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom). [x]YES []NO
+4. Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? [x]YES []NO []Don't know 5.
+Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? [x]YES []NO 6.
+Alterations/additions/extensions а (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? []YES [x]NO If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? []YES []NO If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b Have you had replacement windows, doors, patio doors or double glazing installed in your property []YES [x]NO If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? []YES []NO (ii) Did this work involve any changes to the window or door openings? []YES []NO (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.